-Residential Communities is a national leader in its use of the “Public Narrative” model of citizen-professionalism.
+Residential Communities and Housing is a national leader in its use of the “Public Narrative” model of citizen-professionalism.
 This supports the work across the college to encourage civic engagement and moral agency.
 The model, expanded most clearly through the work of Harry Boyte, emphasizes storytelling and connections between the individual, community, and action — the stories of self, us, and now.
 The Public Narrative model employs several tools through which students build rapport, dialogue, and solutions toward action.
-Denison includes those practices and tools in the work of professional and student staff in Residential Communities.
+Denison includes those practices and tools in the work of professional and student staff in Residential Communities and Housing.

 In addition, the college employs some traditional practices to achieve its vision of community, including hall and area-wide programming, engaging campus partners in hall efforts, and supporting safety through incident response and reporting.
 Programming is thoughtfully connected to the needs and interests of residents, with consideration for timely topics that best support specific populations.

-Denison has adequate parking spaces for all student vehicles.
+Denison has parking spaces capable of accommodating all student vehicles.
 Parking for first-year students is in the Ebaugh parking lot, located near the Mitchell Center.
 Returning students park more proximally to their residence halls.
-The opening of Silverstein Hall in Fall 2020 will reopen roughly 200 spots for Denison returning students.
 Parking also is available on north and south quads and as well as adjacent to Silverstein Hall.

 Denison University’s programs, offerings, events and arrangements are subject to change in the event of exigent circumstances, including the ongoing COVID-19 situation.